jonyyy1/miniproject-docker/README.md

-# My Node.js App with Docker
+# My Node.js App with Docker and Docker-Compose

 This project demonstrates how to set up a simple Node.js application using Docker and Docker Compose.